inclement/inclem.net/content/22112018-p4a_build_dirs.rst

 =================

-Most of the individual python-for-android recipes are built in individual build directories.
-The location of these depents on the OS: on Linux the default is ``~/.local/share/python-for-android``, especially ``~/.local/share/python-for-android/other_builds``.
+Most of the individual python-for-android recipes are built in separate build directories.
+The location of these depends on the OS: on Linux the default is ``~/.local/share/python-for-android``, especially ``~/.local/share/python-for-android/other_builds``.
 When you build a recipe, it is copied here for the build to be run.
 These